jiangmeijie/MeijiePersonalWebsite/content/publication/chinese-relations-with-the-global-south/index.md

 ---
-title: Chinese relations with the Global South
+title: "Chinese relations with the Global South: evidences from Latin America"
-subtitle: Evidences from Latin America
+subtitle: ""
 publication_types:
   - "2"
 authors: